 As part of the FIS Hackathon called InnovateIn48, I worked with 4 other coworkers over the course of 48 hours to design a solution that could be a future product offering from FIS.
 My team members and I started from scratch at the beginning and successfully wrote a proof of concept Amazon Alexa skill to help users monitor their retirement.
 The user can use their voice or touchscreen of the device to access different features like viewing account balance, retirement milestones, and news.

 Using HTML, PHP, a database, and a REST API, my partner and I effectively applied the skills we learned in Web Application Programming at Miami University to create a diary website with a login that allows the user to keep track of foods they have consumed.
 Although the project was mostly designed to apply the skills from the course, it was an excellent project that required version control and coordination between team members.
 You can test out this project here.

-For my Senior Capstone Project, I am working with two other Computer Science students to create an entry for the 2019 IEEE GRSS Data Fusion Contest.
+For my Senior Capstone Project, I worked with two other Computer Science students to create an entry for the 2019 IEEE GRSS Data Fusion Contest.
 Every year, the Geoscience and Remote Sensing Society (GRSS) holds a challenge that involves processing remote sensing data.
-As we work on our entry, I will add more information on my website.
 In May 2019, we presented our final project to our department.
 You can see our poster here.